Competing Topological Orders in the nu=12/5 Quantum Hall State

-It will be very interesting to see which state experiments support as the correct description of the $\nu =12/5$ FQH plateau (or the so far unobserved $\nu =13/5$ plateau).
-Indeed, it may even turn out that more than one of these states can be experimentally obtained by realizing different physical regimes.
-Experiments that measure the electric charge of the fundamental quasihole will not distinguish between HH, BS, and $\overline{\text{RR}}$, since these all have $e/5$ charged fundamental quasiholes.
-Experiments that probe scaling behavior or thermal conductance may potentially be able to distinguish between these states~\cite{Bishara08}, but will likely be obfuscated by non-universal effects.
-Interference experiments, however, should be able to unambiguously distinguish between these possibilities~\cite{Bonderson06b}.
+It will be very interesting to see which state(s) experiments support as correctly describing the $\nu =12/5$ and other 2LL FQH plateaus.
+Given the results of our analysis, one may even speculate that more than one of the proposed states could turn out to be experimentally obtainable by realizing different physical regimes at $\nu=12/5$.
+Experiments that measure the electric charge of the fundamental quasihole will not distinguish between HH, BS, and $\overline{\text{RR}}$ for $\nu=12/5$, since these all have charge $e/5$ fundamental quasiholes.
+Experiments that probe scaling behavior or thermal conductance may potentially be able to distinguish between these states~\cite{Bishara08}, but are typically complicated by non-universal edge physics.
+Interference experiments, however, should be able to unambiguously distinguish between these possibilities~\cite{Bonderson06b,Bishara09}.
+Such interference experiments have recently been implemented for $\nu=5/2$~\cite{Willett09a}, providing evidence supporting a non-Abelian state.
+Hopefully, experimental evidence on the nature of $\nu=12/5$ will emerge soon.